Updated January 2020

 My first tip is to knock off some of the bigger rides in the morning before heading into Galaxy’s Edge.
 We were able to do Indiana Jones, Big Thunder, Pirates, Splash Mountain, Winnie the Pooh (twice) and Haunted Mansion, all before 10 am due to the low crowds.

-We got into Galaxy’s Edge around lunch time.
+After a bunch of rides, we got into Galaxy’s Edge around lunch time.
 We tried to get our bearings first, but we were super hungry.
 It’s quite a large land, all things considered.
 It wasn’t super packed, but it WAS a little confusing to know where to go and we ended up walking all the way through the land before finding the only place to get a meal outside of the food stands.

 Along the way we saw plenty of characters interacting with park guests.
 I can’t tell you who this is if my life depended on it, but this was right when we walked in.
 Oh come on, it’s Kylo Ren!
 I love the details.
 They made things look rusty that are brand new, and here you can see tire tracks on the ground.